Ellwould/containerisation/Ubuntu/README_Ubuntu_container_from_scratch.txt

 in the cgroup-namespace.sh script temporarily so the container shares the hosts network namespace, edit the containers /etc/resolv.conf so it has a nameserver and then run:

-apt install net-tools joe htop iputils-ping less tree file libcap-ng-utils
+apt install net-tools joe htop iputils-ping less tree file libcap-ng-utils ca-certificates